Last updated on May 13th, 2019 at 11:15 am.

 I felt validated, but it wasn’t just him validating my bad habit.
 In reality, budgets aren’t necessarily the holy grail that every man, woman, and child (hah) must have.

-Typically, I haven’t budgeted because I haven’t felt I needed one.
+Typically, I haven’t had a personal budget because I haven’t felt I needed one.
 I don’t have children and my finances are relatively simple.
 Also, I don’t usually live paycheck to paycheck, meaning I have some breathing room.

 I think this all makes sense, but Grant takes it a step further.